nukabo/error-to-prompt-public/README.md

 * **Routing Details:** Configure whether to hide or show the classification confidence percentages and detected specialization in the generated prompt.
 * **Last Prompt Storage:** Choose whether the extension stores the last generated prompt text locally for inspector access or keeps it privacy-first (metadata-only).

-## Contributing

-Contributions are welcome!
-Please check the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit code changes, bug reports, or feature requests.

 ## License

 MIT